sunits/Reverberated_WSJ_2MIX/README.md

-# Reverberated_WSJ_2MIX
+# Kinect-WSJ
-Code to simulate a reverberated, noisy version of the WSJ-2MIX dataset.
+Code to simulate a reverberated, noisy version of the WSJ0-2MIX dataset.
+Microphones are placed on a linear array with spacing between the devices resembling that of Microsoft Kinect &trade;, the device used to record the CHiME-5 dataset.
+This was done so that we could use the real ambient noise captured as part of CHiME-5 dataset.
+The room impulse responses (RIR) were simulated for a sampling rate of 16,000 Hz.

 ## Requirements